runcitadel/blog/posts/one-year-of-citadel/index.md

 Agora allows you to sell files over Tor & Lightning.

+Please note that Woofbot is not a FOSS app.
+We still decided to include it, because it may be useful for some users.
+This does not affect the Citadel license.
+Woofbot is still source viewable.

 **Quick updates**

 With Citadel 0.1.0, we are changing the way you can update your node.
 Most updates can now be installed with one click and take less than a minute of downtime, while keeping your Lightning node running.